 The Basis of God’s Encouragement

-Isaiah 40:30-31 provide concluding thoughts that come after a series of rhetorical questions and factual statements about God.
+Isaiah 40:30-31 provides concluding thoughts that come after a series of rhetorical questions and factual statements about God.
 These statements provide the basis of his perpetual encouragement.
 They tell us that:

 - The Lord sees our troubles.